doenietzomoeilijk/acme-tiny-helper/README.md

 ## TO DO

-* Clean things up a bit, maybe keep the keys in a separate directory and the required external files somewhere else.
 * Possibly the option of specifying a domain from your config file, to have it run only for that domain.